rockymiss/mcgraths-sweetshop/README.md

 **What information and features can you provide to meet those needs?**

-A clear display of all sweets and cake supplies on offer.
+A clear display of all cake supplies.
 The titles for each item must be clear and in the correct category.
 Pricing should be easily seen and it should be easy for the user to purchase items and add or remove from the shopping cart.

 **How can you make the information easy to understand?**